forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Finally, barrier\_main.c is a simple program that uses barriers.
+Finally, **barrier\_main.c** is a simple program that uses barriers.
 Each thread loops on calculations within a private array.

-At the beginning and end of each iteration, the threads, running function thread\_routine, all wait on a barrier to synchronize the operation.
+At the beginning and end of each iteration, the threads, running function **thread\_routine**, all wait on a barrier to synchronize the operation.

-At the end of each iteration, the "lead thread" (the one receiving a -1 result from barrier\_wait) will modify the data of all threads, preparing them for the next iteration.
+At the end of each iteration, the "lead thread" (the one receiving a -1 result from **barrier\_wait**) will modify the data of all threads, preparing them for the next iteration.
 The others go directly to the top of the loop and wait on the barrier at line 35.

 ```c
 /*  barrier_main.c  */